What is Synapse (SYN)?

 2. Technology & Architecture

-The protocol is built from several interconnected components.
-The Synapse Bridge supports two methods: canonical token bridging for wrapped assets and liquidity-based bridging using cross-chain stableswap pools for native assets.
+The ecosystem is built on several interconnected components.
+The Synapse Bridge supports two methods: canonical token bridging for wrapped assets and liquidity-based bridging using cross-chain stableswap pools.
+At its heart is the Synapse Chain, an Ethereum-based optimistic rollup.
+This chain serves as a sovereign execution environment where developers can build applications that leverage Synapse's cross-chain messaging to execute logic across any connected blockchain (CoinMarketCap).

 Conclusion